awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-servicerole.md

 ![\[IAM role list in Add stack page.\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/add-stack-iamrole.png)

 When you specify a new stack's service role, you can do one of the following:
-+ Have AWS OpsWorks Stacks create a new service role with a standard set of permissions\.

-  The role is named `aws-opsworks-service-role`, or similar\.
 + Specify a standard service role that you created earlier\.

   You can usually create a standard service role when you create your first stack, and then use that role for all subsequent stacks\.